ga-wdi-exercises/project4/readme.md

 ### Support + Issues

 Support will be provided exclusively through issues submitted to this repo.
-Please reference [this readme](https://github.com/ga-dc/wdi12/blob/master/asking-for-help.md#during-project-weeks) for suggestions on how to formulate an issue.
+Please reference [this readme](https://github.com/ga-dc/wdi12/blob/master/asking-for-help.md#during-project-weeks) or [this lesson](https://github.com/ga-wdi-lessons/effective_questions) for suggestions on how to formulate an issue.

 ### Presentations